SysBioInra/RBApy/ISSUES.md

 Actually, the current scaling seems to be very unstable, it would be urgent to think about it more thoroughly.
 Just removing a useless column or sligthly changing the scaling coefficient can change run times a lot.

+Matrix sparsity structure is stable except for mu = 0.
+We could also swap rows and columns to improve sparsity as we would only have to compute row and column order once at the very beginning.

+Question: do numerical instabilities come from column scaling, sparsity structure or some interaction between the two?

+For the moment, I put CPLEX's scaling to agressive.
+This seems sufficient for now.

 Remove useless columns and rows?
 (Stephan)
 -------------------------------